MarcGamesons/minecraft-thegamesons-datapack/README.md

 		+ Chickens now always drop: 1 feather, 1 chicken and 1 egg.
 		+ The looting enchantment doesn't affect chickens anymore.
 	+ Wither Skeletons:
-		+ Increases the chance of "Wither Skeleton skulls".
+		+ Increased the chance of "Wither Skeleton skulls".
 		+ The looting enchantment is now a requirment to get skulls.

 ---

-The Gamesons Datapack v1.1.0 was tested with Minecraft version 1.13.2.
+The Gamesons Datapack v1.2.0 was tested with Minecraft version 1.13.2.